 Crackdown on knife-carrying in France: what are the rules?

-Context is everything: Knives for picnics, hunting or fishing are typically fine; but the same knife may not be if you carry it in a city centre
+Context is important: Knives for picnics, hunting or fishing are typically fine; but the same knife may not be if you carry it in a city centre

 Authorities in France are cracking down on knife carrying after an increase in knife attacks - including the severe injury of one man earlier this month - and working to fully enforce existing laws.

-Public prosecutors' offices across the country - including in the cities of Bordeaux, Paris, Marseille, Montpellier, Nantes, Nice, Rennes, Lyon, and Toulouse - are now issuing fixed fines of €500 for carrying or transporting a category D weapon “without legitimate reason”.
+Public prosecutors' offices in many areas - including those of Bordeaux, Paris, Marseille, Montpellier, Nantes, Nice, Rennes, Lyon, and Toulouse - are now putting in place fixed fines of €500 for carrying or transporting a category D weapon “without legitimate reason”.

 The payment of the fine also leads to the ‘perpetrator’ being given a criminal record, and listed on a file banning them from being able to buy or own weapons.